showoff970-lang/momentum-adx-vwap-btc/README.md

 - Add a "logic trace" view that shows *why* each trade triggered (which condition was the deciding factor)
 - Allow multi-asset backtesting in one Playbook run

 **On agentic trading broadly:** The shift toward agents that manage full trade lifecycles — not just signal generation — is the right direction.
 The next frontier is agents that adjust their own parameters based on detected regime changes, not just follow fixed rules.
-That's where CycleMind is headed.